-Which interpretation gives the more convincing opinion about collectivisation?
+Which interpretation gives the more convincing opinion about the conflict between North and South in the American Civil War?

 Explain your answer based on your contextual knowledge and what it says in Interpretations A and B.

 The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.